The all-new 2018 Nissan Leaf is now available to order

-Production of the all-new Nissan Leaf got underway just before Christmas, with the first new Leafs now rolling off the line at Nissan’s Sunderland plant, and now full range pricing for the next generation of the world’s best-selling electric vehicle can be revealed.
+Production of the new car got underway just before Christmas, with the first new Leafs now rolling off the line at Nissan’s Sunderland plant.

 N-Connecta 5dr Auto